 Chemical exfoliants work by penetrating deep into the skin’s layers over time.

 AMPERNA®’s 10% Pro+ Resurfacing Lotion is a great exfoliant that contains 10% glycoic acid and antioxidants that can help to slough off the top layer of damaged skin and improve the skin’s texture.
+Our 10% Pro+ Resurfacing Lotion has been formulated for even the most sensitive skins and we've had great feedback on this product.
+Some of our customers are calling it the 'best cream for pigmentation'.

 Other ingredients that can work as chemical exfoliants include salicylic acid, lactic acid and fruit acids.